DoomFire/ClockworkDungeon/README.txt

  An incomplete list that I copy pasted from my sticky notes.
-It's quite disorganised but feel free to edit and add to it as you see fit.<br/>
+It's quite disorganised but feel free to edit and add to it as you see fit.

 ~~~~~~~~~~] KEY [~~~~~~~~~~
  [x] : Done